pmeeny/CI-MS4-LoveRugby/README.md

 - custom_storage.py: AWS Boto3 configuration
 - Procfile: To run the application
 - Requirements.txt: Containing the python libraries installed
+Note: Environment variable values are not exposed in the source code, they are stored locally in env.py that is not checked in(and listed in .gitignore, and on Heroku in app settings

 ### Database
 - The website is a data-centric one with html, javascript, css used with the bootstrap(version 5) framework as a frontend